What Are eChecks? Questions About eCheck Payment Processing Answered

 eChecks offer several benefits for businesses and customers.
 Besides being a secure payment method, companies should take advantage of eChecks because they:

-• Process quickly: eChecks take only three to five business days to finalize since the transaction is completed online.
-This timeline is much faster than paper checks, which can take more than a week due to verifying the payment details.
+• Process faster than checks: eChecks take only three to five business days to finalize since the transaction is completed online.
+This timeline is much faster than paper checks, which can take more than a week to finalize while the payment details are verified.
 With eChecks, you’ll get paid right away instead of waiting for your money.

 • Increase revenue: Accepting eCheck payments can help your business make more money.
-Checking account numbers stay the same, whereas credit card numbers often change, so your payments will go through. eChecks can also be set up as a recurring payment, ensuring you get paid on time and eliminating the need to track down paper checks.
+Checking account numbers stay the same, whereas credit card numbers often change, so your payments will go through more often, with fewer chargebacks. eChecks can also be set up as recurring payments, ensuring you get paid on time and eliminating the need to track down paper checks.

 • Save money: eChecks have lower processing fees than credit cards.
 By accepting eChecks, your company can pay less in fees and get more money for your operations.